Implementing FCFS with DB Locks: From FOR UPDATE to Concurrency Testing

 Complex validationCan validate beyond stock countOnly conditions in WHERE clause

-PerformanceWait time grows with trafficFaster (no lock waiting)
+PerformanceWait time grows with trafficFaster (shorter lock window)

 Summary